carbonblack/cb-threatconnect-connector/README.md

 * Your name, company name, telephone number, and e-mail address
 * Product name/version, CB EDR Server version, CB EDR Sensor version
-* Hardware configuration of the Carbon Black Server or computer (processor, memory, and RAM)
+* Hardware configuration of the EDR Server or computer (processor, memory, and RAM)
 * For documentation issues, specify the version of the manual you are using.
 * Action causing the problem, error message returned, and event log output (as appropriate)
 * Problem severity